What is the Meaning of the Scale in a CGPA System?

 - Facilitating comparison between students within the same institution and across different educational boards.

 Different boards and universities adopt different scales, such as a 10-point, 5-point, or 4-point scale, each of which defines the possible range of grade points and determines how grades are assigned.
+The choice of scale often depends on the educational tradition of the country, the level of education (school vs. university), and the need for international compatibility.

 Get instant results with precise calculations and university-specific grading support.